Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM-enabled Optimization Techniques for telecom

 \subsubsection{\rm \textbf{Using LLM for reward function design}}

 A recent survey in \cite{booth2023perils} shows that 92\% reinforcement learning researchers use manual trial-and-error reward function design and 89\% indicate that the designed rewards lead to unintended behaviour during algorithm training\cite{hadfield2017inverse}.
 Such issues become more difficult in complicated telecom scenarios since various network elements are involved, e.g., users with diverse requirements, limited available resources, and dynamic network environments.
 To this end, LLM shows the capability of developing a universal approach for reward design, which will significantly lower the difficulty of using reinforcement learning.
-For instance, \cite{song2023self} proposed a self-refined LLM model for automated reward function design in robotics, achieving a comparable performance as manually designed functions. \cite{kwon2023reward} applies LLM as a proxy reward function, where the user provides a textual prompt with a few examples or a description of the desired behaviour.
+For instance, \blue{Song et al.} \cite{song2023self} proposed a self-refined \blue{LLM} for automated reward function design in robotics, achieving a comparable performance as manually designed functions. \blue{Kwon et al.} \cite{kwon2023reward} applied LLM as a proxy reward function, where the user provides a textual prompt with a few examples or a description of the desired behaviour.
 In the following, we will introduce how the automatic reward function is designed.